CRICOS CODE: 109873A

 Pathways

-Students who successfully qualify in SIT30821 Certificate III in Commercial Cookery will be able to enrol into SIT40521 Cert IV in Kitchen Management with credit exemptions at DBS.
+Students who successfully qualify in SIT30821 Certificate III in Commercial Cookery will be able to enrol into SIT40521 Cert IV in Kitchen Management with credit exemptions at Unity Skills.

 Employment Pathways: